-Grace Family: In an effort to err on the side of extreme caution and to support our local school we are going to be meeting at a distance for the next three weeks.
+Grace Family: In an effort to err on the side of extreme caution and to support our local school we are going to be meeting at a distance.

 We apologize for any inconvenience!